deeenes/bioinfo-tools/README.md

     visualization.
 -   https://pygraphviz.github.io/ - Python interface for
     [graphviz](http://www.graphviz.org/), the graph visualization
-    library known from its greate layout algorithms.
+    library known from its great layout algorithms.
 -   http://kateto.net/network-visualization - In depth R network visualization
     tutorial including dynamic, interactive figures and animations, from Katya Ognyanova.
 Is worth to check out other nice materials [on the